Family Maintenance Services

 Ministry of Attorney General – Family Justice Programs and Resources

-This service of the Justice Services Branch of the Ministry of Attorney General has the authority to access provincial agencies to find both the home and work addresses of missing respondents.
-If the case involves enforcement of a court order, the search service has the authority to search federal data banks.
-The search must be initiated by an authorized agency (that is, the Family Maintenance Enforcement Program or BC Family Court Registry).
+This service of the Ministry of Attorney General has the authority to access provincial and federal data to find information about a person’s location, employment and assets to assist with a child support or child care matter.
+The search must be initiated by an authorized agency (that is, the BC Family Maintenance Agency or Provincial Court (Family) of BC).
+Results are confidential and will only be released to the authorized agency, not the parties.
 For more information, see Maintenance Enforcement and Locate Services [see Additional Resources].

 Family Justice Counsellors